 A student who has voluntarily withdrawn from the college is not automatically readmitted.
-The student must fill out the Readmission Application Form on Immaculata's website and submit a letter stating the student's reasons for wanting to return.
+The student must fill out and submit the transfer application on Immaculata's website.
 In addition, students must provide an official transcript(s) from any other institutions attended.
-Readmission will be considered after consultation with the Dean of the particular college.
+Readmission will be considered after consultation with the Dean of the particular college and a conduct certification form.